 “The sage will keep you in his captivity and that will increase his power.
 With his increased supernatural power, he has also assured me to do wonders for my kingdom,” said the king.

-Hearing the king, the ghost replied, “O king, I’m Betal, a ghost.
+Hearing the king, the ghost replied, “O king, I am Betal, a ghost.
 I would like to warn you that the sage is a wicked man.
-He does not mean welfare of your kingdom or the society.
-By keeping me as his captive, he wants to increase his evil power and eventually to harm the people with his enhanced power.
-I’m ready to accompany you, however you must live up to one of my condition.”
+He does not intend any welfare for your kingdom or society.
+By keeping me as his captive, he wants to increase his evil power and eventually harm the people with his enhanced abilities.
+I am ready to accompany you; however, you must live up to one of my conditions.”

 “What’s this condition?” asked Vikramaditya.